Links checked 19/03/18.

 - Long-term use of certain medications which can affect bone strength or hormone levels.

 - Having certain health conditions, e.g inflammatory conditions, hormone-related conditions, or conditions that cause problems with malabsorption.

 - Being post-menopausal, or starting the menopause before the age of 45 years.

 - Being underweight.

 What can be done to reduce your risk of developing steroid-induced osteoporosis?

-Specific measures to reduce the chance of steroid-induced osteoporosis should be considered for patients that have taken or are expected to take 7.5 mg or more of prednisone or prednisolone each day for a period of three months or longer (Oakley, 2016).
+Specific measures to reduce the chance of steroid-induced osteoporosis should be considered for patients that have taken or are expected to take 7.5 mg or more of the steroid, prednisone, each day for a period of 3 months or longer (Oakley, 2016).
 These measures include:

 1. A DEXA bone scan.

 A DEXA bone scan measures bone density.
 Bone density gives an indication of the risk of fracture due to bone loss.
 A scan may sometimes, but not always, be arranged before you start systemic steroids, and will then be repeated every year or as recommended by your doctor.

 2. Dietary changes and medications.